-How to setup signed commits on Windows
+How to set up signed commits on Windows

 Setting up signed commits is an essential step in ensuring the authenticity and integrity of your code contributions.
 By signing your commits, you provide a cryptographic assurance that the changes are genuinely from you, preventing unauthorized modifications.